SanderMertens/flecs/docs/Quickstart.md

 </li>
 <li><b class="tab-title">Rust</b>

-//Rust applications can use the `world::entity_from` function.
+Rust applications can use the `world::entity_from` function.
 ```rust
 let pos_e = world.entity_from::<Position>();